 Experienced New Jersey Drug Arrest Expungement Lawyer Fights to Get Defendant’s Records Expunged In Monmouth County, Ocean County, Middlesex County, and Throughout NJ

 Whenever a person is charged with a crime, he or she will have a “criminal record.”
 Evidence of the criminal arrest will remain regardless of how the case is resolved.
-As such, it is important for anyone who has been charged with a crime to consult an experienced drug arrest expungement attorney to discuss the expungement process.
+As such, it is important for anyone who has been charged with a crime to consult an experienced New Jersey drug arrest expungement lawyer to discuss the expungement process.

 Even if a case is dismissed, the criminal record including any fingerprints, photographs and the record of the charge/arrest remain on their record forever.
 If a defendant is convicted of the crime, it is even more important to assess eligibility for expungement.
 An experienced drug arrest expungement lawyer can help.
 Criminal records can follow a defendant long beyond the day he or she left the courthouse.
 Prospective employers, colleges and universities, insurance companies, landlords, adoption agencies, banks, and mortgage lenders routinely check these records for evidence of a criminal past.

 The right to have an arrest or conviction expunged is rooted in New Jersey statute.
 The law provides that “expungement shall mean the extraction and isolation of all records on file.”
 N.J.S.A.
 2C:52-1(a).
 “If an order of expungement is granted, the arrest, conviction and any proceedings related thereto shall be deemed not to have occurred, and the petitioner may answer any questions relating to their occurrence accordingly.”
 N.J.S.A.
 2C:52-1(a).
 The plain language of this statute reveals that, in nearly all instances, if you are questioned about the existence of an arrest or conviction you may legally deny that such an event ever took place.